awsdocs/amazon-s3-userguide/doc_source/LoggingWebsiteTraffic.md

 1. Create a folder for the server access logging log files \(for example, `logs`\)\.

-   When you group your log data files in a folder, they are easier to locate\.

 1. \(Optional\) If you want to use CloudFront to improve your website performance, create a folder for the CloudFront log files \(for example, `cdn`\)\.

    For more information, see [Speeding up your website with Amazon CloudFront](website-hosting-cloudfront-walkthrough.md)\.